Savandi/DupliMend/README.md

 | Road Fines | **DupliMend** | 0.88 | **0.78** | **0.83** |
 | BPIC2017 | Unrefined | 0.79 | 0.58 | 0.67 |
 | BPIC2017 | **DupliMend** | 0.82 | **0.71** | **0.76** |

-### Statistical Significance

-Using Friedman test with Nemenyi post-hoc analysis (α = 0.05), **DupliMend achieves the best mean rank (1.43)** for Precision and is the only method that differs significantly from the unrefined baseline.

 ---